RESOURCES: PAYROLL & HR

-A female employee employed under a continuous contract immediately before the commencement of her maternity leave and having given notice of pregnancy and her intention to take maternity leave to the employer is entitled to a continuous period of 10 weeks' maternity leave.
-(On 9 July 2020, Hong Kong’s Legislative Council passed a bill which includes an extension of the statutory maternity leave to 14 weeks.
-It is expected that the measures under the new bill will come into force by the end of the year).
+A female employee employed under a continuous contract immediately before the commencement of her maternity leave and having given notice of pregnancy and her intention to take maternity leave to the employer is entitled to a continuous period of 14 weeks’ maternity leave.
+(The statutory maternity was extended from 10 weeks in December 2020).

-Maternity leave should be paid for a period of 10(/14 as above) weeks and it should be paid on the normal pay day of the employee.
+Maternity leave should be paid for a period of 14 weeks and it should be paid on the normal pay day of the employee.

 When the employee’s absence from work to attend medical examination in relation to her pregnancy, post confinement medical treatment or miscarriage is supported by an appropriate medical certificate, any such day on which she is absent shall be counted as a sickness day.